-dust holding capacity (DHC): the total weight of the synthetic loading dust captured by the air-cleaning device over all of the incremental dust loading steps.
+dust holding capacity (DHC): the total weight of the synthetic-loading dust captured by the air cleaning device-an air cleaner over all of the incremental dust loading steps.

-dust increment: the amount of dust fed during a definite part of the loading procedure.
+dust increment: the amount of dust fed to an air cleaner during a definite part single step of the loading procedure.

-face area: the gross area of the device exposed to airflow.
+nominal face area: the cross-sectional face area of an air cleaner including the header frame when viewed from the direction of air flow and using nominal dimensions. gross area of the device exposed to airflow.
 This area is measured in a plane perpendicular to the axis of the test duct or the specified direction of airflow approaching the device.
 All internal flanges are a part of this area, but items such as mounting hardware and electrical raceways normally mounted out of the airstream are not included.
 Face area is measured in m2 (ft2) to three significant figures.